CUSTOM SOLUTIONS

 In addition to precise orbital information of each satellite, called the “ephemeris”, the GRN monitors the clock status of each satellite, as well as its individual health/status.
 Coarse orbit and status information of all satellites in a constellation is referred to as the “almanac”.
 The ephemeris is valid for hours and is usable for navigation, and the almanac is valid for weeks or months, and is usable to aid signal acquisition.

 Despite the slow transmission rate by today’s standards (50 bit/s), these messages travel at the speed of light on the radio spectrum, reaching the surface of the planet in under 7/100ths of a second.
 From the ground, a receiver with line-of-sight to the satellites, performs calculations based on the reported locations of the visible satellites and determines its location via a process of trilateration and clock validation.
-While the applications that this technology has enabled are virtually limitless, from missile guidance to the future of self-driving cars, there are limitations to the underlying technology itself.
+While the applications that this technology has enabled are virtually limitless, from UAV guidance to the future of self-driving cars, there are limitations to the underlying technology itself.

-An unimpeded line-of-sight to the overhead satellites is required in order to receive the navigation messages, so getting a location fix in obstructed areas like skyscraper-crowded city streets can be time consuming, error prone and frustrating to the end user.
+An unimpeded line-of-sight to the overhead satellites is required in order to receive the navigation messages, so getting a location fix in obstructed areas like skyscraper-crowded city streets can be time-consuming, error-prone and frustrating to the end user.
 To supplement traditional GNSS, a range of assistance protocols were created to improve the time to first fix (TTFF) and enhance the ongoing location experience; this is where a global reference network comes into play.

 The Benefit of a Robust GRN Data

-Assistance data derived from Rx Networks’ GRN, in addition to Rx’s corrected data feeds from all theGNSS constellations, can be distributed to customers across a range of verticals, including chipset manufacturers, OEMs, telecommunications providers and location-based service suppliers.
+Assistance data derived from Rx Networks’ GRN, in addition to Rx’s corrected data feeds from all the GNSS constellations, can be distributed to customers across a range of verticals, including chipset manufacturers, OEMs, telecommunications providers and location-based service suppliers.
 This data can be structured in multiple different ways, from real-time broadcast ephemeris streams to processed predictions known as extended ephemeris, which calculate the location of the satellites in space and time for weeks into the future.

 The Rx Networks global reference network is capable of supporting any and all global or regional GNSS constellations.